blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

 Examples:
 These are some examples of what can be set. the blackduck-alert.env file has a more comprehensive list.
 - Provider:
     - ALERT_PROVIDER_BLACKDUCK_BLACKDUCK_URL= The URL for the Black Duck server.
 - Channel:
     - ALERT_CHANNEL_JIRA_CLOUD_JIRA_CLOUD_URL= The URL for the Jira Cloud server.
     - ALERT_CHANNEL_EMAIL_MAIL_SMTP_HOST= The SMTP host used to send email messages.
 - Component:
     - ALERT_COMPONENT_SETTINGS_SETTINGS_LDAP_ENABLED= Boolean to determine if LDAP authentication is used.

 ## Advanced Configuration
 This section describes some advanced configuration settings for the Alert server.

 ### Changing Server Port
-If Alert should not be running on it's default port of 8443, then this section describes what you have to change in order to use a different port.
+If Alert should not be running on its default port of 8443, then this section describes what must be changed in order to use a different port.

-For this advanced setting since there are more than just environment variables that need to be set this should be performed by editing the ```docker-compose.local-overrides.yml``` file.
+For this advanced setting, since there are more than just environment variables that need to be set, edit the ```docker-compose.local-overrides.yml``` file.

 - Overrides File Changes.
     - Define the new ports for the alert service.
 Add 'ports' to the service description.
     ```
         alert:
             ports: ['<NEW_PORT>:<NEW_PORT>']
     ```
     - Define the ```ALERT_SERVER_PORT``` environment variable.
     ```
         alert:
             environment:
                 - ALERT_HOSTNAME=localhost
                 - ALERT_SERVER_PORT=<NEW_PORT>